matschlue/Covid19/README.md

 ## Description of the communication protocols
 Not applicable.

-## Provisional database that stands in for the final database and accomplishes the following:
+## Provisional database that stands in for the final database:
 Uploaded